Baked Brie with Apple Butter, Butternut Squash, and Thyme: a stunning, simple, and insanely delicious holiday appetizer that will WOW your crowd!

 The only thing that could improve this baked brie would be some homemade wheat thins for dipping.
 Your call though.
 (Thank me later!)

-Baked Brie with Apple Butter, Butternut, and Thyme
+Baked Brie with Apple Butter, Butternut Squash, and Thyme

 Smells Like Home original inspired by Pink Parsley

 Holy crap.
 This sounds AH.
 MAZ.
 ING! *bookmarked*